hanishkvc/prgs-sdr-kspecanal/README.rst

 of averaging when mapping multiple data points into individual pixels.
 [Done Rather process the data by merging adjacent data points, before plotting them]

-Skip few fft bins at begin and end, of each curscan, so that mirroring if any of freq at one end to the other end can be bypassed, i.e Freqs around the nyquist freq and or to discard non linearity across the freq band and or ...
+Skip few fft bins at begin and end, of each curscan, so that mirroring/minimal leakage if any of freq at one end to other end can be bypassed i.e wrt freqs around the nyquist freq and or to discard non linearity across the freq band and or ...